guendto/jomiel/README.md

 - Make sure the site is not dedicated to copyright infringement, be that they host the media or the link to it
+- Make sure the site is not NSFW

 ### Acknowledgements